-The Right to Buy scheme is a homebuying scheme in the UK that allows most council tenants to buy their council home at a discount.
-It was introduced in the 1980s and has since enabled numerous tenants to become homeowners.
+The Right to Buy scheme is a long-standing homebuying initiative in the UK that allows some council tenants to purchase their council home at a discount.
+Since its introduction in the 1980s, it has helped many people become homeowners.

 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.